Skip to main content Skip to navigation

 Research interests

-More broadly, my research interests lie within contemporary political and social philosophy including theories of group agency, domination, and the methodology of political philosophy.
+More broadly, my research interests lie within contemporary political and social philosophy, with a particular focus on territory, justice, and legitimacy.

 In addition, I actively contribute to Danish media and public debate.
-In the past I have published on, among other things, the end of history, the crises of liberalism, and bioethics.
+In the past I have published on, among other things, the end of history, the crises of liberalism, climate change, and bioethics.

 Teaching